NatalieKAndersson/CRUST/README.md

 ```
 ### Coming soon

 Functions to plot copy number estimation and figure out allelic composition.
-I am also testing a new method to estimating copy numbers which gives user more freedom to tweak.
+I am also testing a new method for estimating copy numbers which gives user more freedom to tweak.

 More features will be added gradually.
 If you have feature that you'd like to see incorporated in `CloneStrat`, please send
 a request [here](https://htmlpreview.github.io/?https://github.com/Subhayan18/CloneStrat/blob/master/footer.html)